Sadhuram 2: Release

 The film was released by Grey Matter Studios and Knockout Entertainment.
 Chennai theatrical rights was bagged by SPI Cinemas.
 The film released in over 100 screens across the nation on 16 September 2016.

 Critical reception

 "Sadhuram 2 is fairly faithful remake."
 Says The Hindu.
 "The director keeps cutting between these various plots, which enhances the disorienting feeling that we have." said The Times of India in their review of Sadhuram 2.
-"In spite of a few glaring flaws ‘Sadhuram 2’ engages with a taut screenplay leading to an interesting climax.
-Go for it."
-Says Indiaglitz.

 Awards and accolades

 The film was an official entry in the IIFA Utsavam 2017.